Promoting vocational training and youth employment in Togo

 Lead executing agency: Ministère de la Planification, du Développement et de l’Aménagement du Territoire (Ministry of Planning, Development, and Land Management – MPDAT)

-Togo has few natural resources, and economic development in the country is slow.
+Economic development in Togo is slow.
+There is limited industry and dependent employment.
 Around two thirds of the population make their living from agriculture.
-There is little industry or paid employment.
 Young people in particular, who make up the majority of the population, are finding it difficult on the labour market.

-Togo’s Government aims to restructure the country’s outdated vocational training system and turn it into a modern dual training system – the only way to ensure that graduates of the training courses meet the requirements of the private sector and find employment.
+Togo’s Government aims to restructure the country’s outdated vocational training system and turn it into a modern dual training system to ensure that graduates of the training courses meet the requirements of the private sector and find employment.

 Youth employment approaches already exist, but they are not sufficiently coordinated with one another.
 In view of the great economic, social and political relevance of the topic, the Government of Togo has given it high priority, although this is not yet reflected in the allocation of funding.

-After key steps were taken in the vocational education and youth employment sector in earlier phases of the project, activities now focus on embedding these reforms within the sector’s structures and institutions and on disseminating the successful approaches.
+After key steps were taken in the vocational education and youth employment sector in earlier phases of the project, activities now focus on consolidating these reforms and disseminating the approaches.
+Since 2019, these have been supplemented by technical short-term qualifications that respond to the market needs, thus creating targeted employment.

-Training and continuing education are being adapted and improved on an ongoing basis.
-In this context, the project is promoting dialogue between the political level, the implementation level and the private sector.
-New occupations are being identified that are explicitly suitable for young women and for people with disabilities.
-These groups are particularly frequently marginalised and affected by extreme poverty.
+Furthermore, the project is adapting and improving training and continuing education.
+To this end, it is promoting dialogue between the political level, the implementation level and the private sector.
+New occupations are being identified that are especially attractive for young women and for people with disabilities.
+These groups are particularly frequently marginalised and hence affected by extreme poverty.

-The project is advising the Government of Togo on quality assurance and on coordinating measures aimed at youth employment and vocational training, and it is helping to set up a comprehensive monitoring system.
-In addition, a regional platform is encouraging the exchange of curricula, teaching materials and best practices on financing vocational training systems.
+The project is advising the Government of Togo on quality assurance and on coordinating measures aimed at promoting youth employment and vocational training.
+It is helping to set up a comprehensive steering system.